sofuribe/fe-coding-challenge/README.md

 The goal of this assessment is to determine how well you're able to ingest API data and turn it into a working web app.

 To begin, you'll want to get familiar with the [Github Users API](https://docs.github.com/en/rest/users/users#get-a-user).
 It is a free and publicly available API which allows users to request publicly available Github user data.
-It does not require authentication to use.
+It does require authentication to use, please generate a personal access token before getting started.

 Your objective in this challenge is to create a navigable, fully-responsive list of Github users in the browser with the visual treatment represented below: